 (Ignatius, David, The Washington Post associate editor and columnist, Jamal Khashoggi co-worker and friend; MSNBC’s Morning Joe; 11/21/2018.)

 Since then, President Trump has been in a quandary: Does he hold the royal family accountable?
 Or does he let them off the hook?
-His administration has put all of its Middle East policy chips on strengthening the Saudi alliance.
-Thirty-seven-year-old Trump adviser and son-in-law Jared Kushner famously has nurtured a personal relationship with the current Saudi leader, 33-year-old Prince Mohammad bin Salman.
+His administration has put all its Middle East policy chips on strengthening the Saudi alliance.
+Thirty-seven-year-old Trump adviser and son-in-law Jared Kushner famously has nurtured a personal relationship with the current (de facto) Saudi leader, 33-year-old Prince Mohammad bin Salman.

 Here’s how it all went down.